dbrennand/home-ops/docs/infrastructure/DNS/index.md

 5. When the configuration has been verified, on the primary and secondary Pi-hole instances, run the command to enable automatic synchronisation:

     ```bash
-    gravity-sync auto
+    gravity-sync auto hour
     ```

-    By default this command will configure a systemd service and timer to synchronise the Pi-hole configuration every ~5 minutes.
+    By default this command will configure a systemd service and timer to synchronise the Pi-hole configuration every hour.

     You can use the following command to view the status of the systemd service: